2 mobile screens side by side, 1 screen showing the Singpass home screen, the other title My Profile

 How might we steer Singapore’s digital identity amidst rising scams, new technologies, and evolving expectations?

-The Singpass app is used by 4.1 million citizens & residents for authentication, logins, and data sharing across public and private sector services.
+Singpass is the Singapore government’s official service used by 4.1 million citizens & residents monthly for authentication, logins, and data sharing across public and private sector services.

 In my three years with the Singpass Division, I led 12 design initiatives with the App team’s PM and 10+ Engineers (iOS, Android, backend), within a division of 100+ people, 5 designers, and 11 teams.